lhermann/lukashermann.dev/content/work/print-and-visual-design.md

 ## Print Design

 Print design is a discipline I rather enjoy.
-The art lies in conveying a set of information in the most clear and simple manner possible while also being pleasing to the eye.
+The art lies in conveying a set of information in the clearest and most simple manner possible while also being pleasing to the eye.
 Often there are very specific constraints like in the case of the Hyvecamp pitch canvas below that has to be printed on normal black and white laser printers as handouts in a conference setting.

 Similar to user interface design, the challenge in print design lies not with what you see on the final page, but what was left out.
 Just as the author of the Little Prince fittingly said: